 - The Curling Area is a series of concentric square zones with a Central Post.
-The Central Post is classified as its own scoring Zone within the Curling Area. - Zones increase in scoring value as they near the center of the Curling Area. - The Central Post has a capacity of 5 GPs.
+The Central Post is classified as its own scoring Zone within the Curling Area. - Any robot deemed by a game official as leaning on the floor or borders of the Curling Area will be subject to a penalty of 10%, and any GP placed by the offending robot will be removed from play. - Zones increase in scoring value as they near the center of the Curling Area. - The Central Post has a capacity of 5 GPs.
 Other Zones do not have a limited capacity. - Control of the Curling Area is determined by the team which has the largest quantity of their GPs resting within the centermost occupied scoring Zone. - The following image shows a visual rendering of the Curling Area.